keithcollins/pi-bots/README.md

 # pi-bots

 This is a simple system I came up with for running multiple Twitter bots from my Raspberry Pi.
-Essentially, it really just makes cron task scheduling a tiny bit easier, and allows you to edit your schedule remotely via GitHub, using the gitpull shell script.
+It makes cron task scheduling a little easier, and allows you to edit your schedule remotely via GitHub, using the gitpull shell script.
+(You can also open your SSH port to access your Pi remotely, but this way is both automated and safer.)
 Note I run this on Raspbian GNU/Linux 8 (jessie).

-I've also includded the code to a few of my own bots in the /bots directory, to help get you started with making bots in node.js.
+I've also includded the code to a few of my own bots in the /bots directory, to help get you started with making bots in Node.js.
 Basically just use [Twit](https://github.com/ttezel/twit).

 The setup is pretty easy.
 Just install node.js and: